 The new law immediately increases the New York State estate tax exemption from $1,000,000 to $2,062,500, effective for those passing away on or after April 1, 2014.
-Thereafter, the exemption amount will increase gradually until January 1, 2019, when the New York exemption amount will equal the federal exemption amount, which is currently $5,340,000 (which will increase as well based on inflation).
+Thereafter, the exemption amount will increase gradually until January 1, 2019, when the New York exemption amount will be $5,740,000.
+The chart below provides the current and historic New York State estate tax rates.

 New York Basic Exclusion Amount from Estate Tax

 |April 1, 2017 – December 31, 2018||$5,250,000|

 These increases will certainly help reduce or eliminate the New York State estate tax liability for those under the exemption level at the time of death.

 For example, if Tom died on April 2, 2014, leaving an estate worth $2,000,000, under previous tax laws, his estate would have been subject to a $99,600 New York State estate tax liability.
 However, under the new tax law, his estate would be exempt from paying New York State estate taxes.

 This increase means that New York now has the third highest estate tax exemption in the northeast, after New Hampshire (no estate tax – live free and die free), and Vermont ($2,750,000 estate tax exemption).